LukeMcCann/Laravel8-Practice/README.md

  having the anmespace applied.
 This means that when you delcare routes in laravel 8 the string-syntax, Laravel isn't going to look for the controller in the correct folder (App\Http\Controllers).

+ ##### Middleware

+ ##### Global Middleware

+Global middleware is applied to every route in the application.
+You can test this by creating some middleware: <code> php artisan make:middleware MiddlewareName </code>
+then echoing out a hello statement in the handle method of the middleware.

+##### Route Middleware

+Route middleware is applied to a single route at a time, this can be contorller via permissions.
+##### Group Middleware

+Group middleware is applied to a defined Group (or otherwise known as a collection of routes).
+This allows for fine control over collections of Routes and can also be addressed with permissions.
+#####

 ---
 ## Learning Laravel